Renew Again Solutions

 What Is Asbestos?

-It can literally be anywhere: from your roof, to attic insulation, to walls ceilings and floor; It can even be wrapped up around your HVAC unit.
+It could be found anywhere: from your roof, to attic insulation, to walls ceilings and floor; It can even be wrapped up around your HVAC unit.
 From the early 1920's to about 1985 asbestos fibers were combined with building materials such as: joint compound, roof insulation, spray-on insulation, pop corn ceiling, pipe wrap insulation, plaster, wall paper, 9x9 or 12x12 tiles, different color mastics (glue), vinyl flooring, cement, and HVAC tape just to name a few.
 Whether you live on a farm or in the city, if your home or business was built before 1980 it is likely you may have asbestos lurking somewhere.

 Why is testing for asbestos important?